-- 43 The 2011 Census found that 21% of Adur's households did not have access to a car or van a relatively high figure for West Sussex (18%), although lower than the national average for England (nearly 26%). - Skill levels are lower than surrounding areas.
-20142 figures show that a high proportion of residents of working age have NVQ 1 and above (93.6%) and NVQ2 and above (77.7%) skills or similar, whereas only 24% 28% are qualified to NVQ4 and above degree level or equivalent (compared to 3937% across the South East).
+(93.6%) and NVQ2 and above (77.7%) skills or similar, whereas only 28% are qualified to NVQ4 and above (compared to 39% across the South East).
 There are high levels of young people not in education, employment or training.
 Average wages reflect the low skills base.
-Earnings for residents in the district are 1318% below the South East average.
-As of 2013 2014/15, 7982% of the working age population of Adur were economically active in employment which is slightly lower higher than the South East average of 80 75%.
-In January 2015 2013, 1.1 2.6% of the Adur's working age population was claiming Job Seekers Allowance.13 As of 2014, the Eastbrook ward had the highest number of claimants.
+Earnings for residents in the district are 13% below the South East average.
+As of 2014/15, 79% of the working age population of Adur were economically active which is slightly lower than the South East average of 80%.
+In January 2015, 1.1% of Adur's working age population was claiming Job Seekers Allowance.12 As of 2014, the Eastbrook ward had the highest number of claimants.